Navigation

 What foods should you avoid giving a child with an egg allergy?

-• raw egg, for example in homemade mayonnaise or cake batter
+• raw egg – for example, in mayonnaise or cake batter

 You should check the food labels of the foods you buy to make sure that they don’t contain egg.
-By law in the UK, all packaged foods that contain egg have to clearly list it in the ingredients, no matter how small the amount.
+By law in the UK, all packaged foods that contain egg must clearly list it in the ingredients, no matter how small the amount.

-You should also avoid giving your child the eggs of other birds, such as duck, goose or quail eggs.
+If your child is allergic to hen’s eggs, you should also avoid giving them other bird eggs, such as duck, goose, or quail eggs.

-Once you understand their allergy you can keep them safe and make sure they get all the nutrients they need.
+Once you understand their allergy, you can keep them safe and make sure they get all the nutrients they need.
+You could also speak to a dietitian for advice.
+A dietitian can provide advice on which forms of egg your child needs to avoid.
+They can discuss with you:

 How can I help my child with an egg allergy?